ProfJski/ArtColors/README.md

 2. **Easy generation of harmonious palettes for pleasing graphic design.**

    Color schemes in fine art are based on simple geometric relations on an RYB color wheel which has red, yellow and blue primaries 120 degrees apart.
-The typical RGB color wheel has red, green and blue 120 degrees apart, so these color schemes cannot be easily employed.
+The typical RGB color wheel has red, green and blue 120 degrees apart, so these relations fail.
+The blue-green spectrum tends to dominate, obscuring rich yellows, purples and browns.

 3. **Portable simple formulas for RYB-to-RGB conversion and subtractive color mixing.**